Codycody31/go-vanity/README.md

 - `domain`: Your custom domain for hosting Go packages.
 - `packages`: A list of packages with their paths and repository URLs.

+If would would like to ensure the info your are setting is correct: you can either add `# yaml-language-server: $schema=schema/vanity-schema.json` to the top of your `vanity.yaml` file if using VSCode in the project, or you can add `# yaml-language-server: $schema=https://raw.githubusercontent.com/Codycody31/go-vanity/main/schema/vanity-schema.json` to the top of your `vanity.yaml` file if using any other editor or if you don't have the schema locally.

 **Environment Variables**:

 - `VANITY_CONFIG`: Set this to specify a local path to an alternative configuration file.